Would you start building a house without a set of plans? Probably not, but can you imagine the outcome if you did?

 There is no need to reinvent the wheel with every API your organization develops.
 When quality components are developed and maintained using a design-first approach, they can be reused for future APIs.
 You only need to build each component once.

 For many of our customers, this is the most important and beneficial business outcome of using the Stoplight platform.
-Reusable components allow for significant cost savings in development time and enable new APIs to get to market faster than ever before.
+Reusable components allow for significant cost savings in the time it takes to develop an API and enable new APIs to get to market faster than ever before.

 The synchronized maintenance aspect of Stoplight’s approach also benefits developers, as they can rely on having predictable, updated, and well-designed API components to plug into each new project.